ArmandoS98/AIProyectCoffeePests/README.md

 ### Live Camera scenario
 It uses the camera preview as input and contains these API workflows: Object detection and tracking:
 * Camera
-    * Preview size - Specify the preview size of rear/front camera manually (Default size is chosen appropriately based on screen size)
+    * Preview size - Specify the preview size of rear camera manually (Default size is chosen appropriately based on screen size)
     * Enable live viewport - Toggle between blocking camera preview by API processing and result rendering or not
 * Object detection / Custom Object Detection
     * Enable multiple objects -- Enable multiple objects to be detected at once